 Medications as Part of Home Care

 Over-the-counter (OTC) pain medications can be an important part of your TMJ home care.
+For people seeking TMJ treatment in Detroit, these options may provide short-term relief while you explore more comprehensive solutions with your dentist.

 NSAIDs (nonsteroidal anti-inflammatory drugs) like ibuprofen (Advil) or naproxen (Aleve) not only help reduce pain, they can control swelling, too, which can help resolve minor problems with the temporomandibular joint.
 With NSAIDs, the concern is not so much about acute overdosages as it is with cumulative toxicity.
 Taking too many NSAIDs over time can also damage your liver, and it’s been associated with heart problems.